codedits/patharwalay/README.md

-Pathar Walay — a classical, elegant and modern gemstone storefront built with Next.js and Tailwind CSS.
+Patthar Walay — a classical, elegant and modern gemstone storefront built with Next.js and Tailwind CSS.

 ## Getting Started